daveabrock/daveabrock.github.io/_posts/2020-05-31-dotnet-stacks-2.markdown

 comments: false
 ---

 This is an archive of my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com/register) to get this content right away!
-Subscribers don't have to wait two weeks to receive the content.
+Subscribers don't have to wait a week to receive the content.
 {: .notice--success}

 Happy Monday, everyone.
 I have to be honest, it feels awkward diving right into .NET after the last week or so, especially considering what's happening in America right now.
 I'll just say this before I get to it: I hope everyone is okay.